-For certain large customers or customers with a high risk of default, the Group assesses the risk of loss of each customer individually based on their financial information, past trends of payments an external credit rating, where applicable.
+For certain large customers or customers with a high risk of default, the Group assesses the risk of loss of each customer individually based on their financial information, past trends of payments and external credit rating, where applicable.

-Also, the Group considers any receivables having financial difficulty are deemed credit impaired and assesses for their risk of loss individually.
+Also, the Group considers any trade receivables having financial difficulty or in default with significant balances outstanding for more than 120 days are deemed credit impaired and assesses for their risk of loss individually.

-The expected loss rates are based on the payment profiles of sales over a period of 210 days from the measurement date and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a period of 1 year and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle their debts.